Updated: Jan 26

 John was a boy, to be more clear, not a girl; a boy walking a short way to the school bus which, as John saw it, was nothing less than a vehicle holding children captive as the wheels churned, making dust clouds in the distance, for it is on the streets within the suburbs of Chicago that our story continues, and each step of his flip flops slapped the pavement, bopping all the useless ants trailing under him on their heads—but John was a boy who was brought great pleasure by thinking of things like that (he was known to send neighborhood cats scrambling up the trees composed of a trunk and branches); and as John’s feet brought him to the school bus stop he nodded at some girls across the street who were giggling, wrapped up in their own conversation (he had a lovely feeling they were talking about how handsome he looked that day).
 As the giant yellow star, known to us as the sun, cast its rays down to man, well, not just any man, it was John, the entire universe shone for him only.
 And now they’re all on the vehicle, the bus driver steering the wheel and John sitting next to his friend Joe, who’s cracking his knuckles into a megaphone (a megaphone being a device which amplifies sound).

-Who knew bad writing could be so good? – Alex Hiam, author of the Silent Lee series.
+Who knew bad writing could be so good? – Alex Hiam, author of Silent Lee and the Secret of the Side Door Key are available on Amazon.